ethan-wickstrom/macpymessenger/README.md

 ## ⚙️ Configuration

-The `Configuration` class allows you to customize the paths to the AppleScript files used by iPyMessenger.
+The `Configuration` class allows you to customize the paths to the AppleScript files used by macpymessenger.
 By default, it uses the following paths:

 - `send_script_path`: `osascript/sendMessage.scpt`
 - `check_compatibility_script_path`: `osascript/checkCompatibility.scpt`